Margaret Beaufort1

 William Bardolf1

-William Bardolf was born before 1243.
-He was the son of William Bardolf.1 He married Julian de Gournay, daughter of Hugh de Gournay.1 He died on 1 December 1289.1
+William Bardolf was the son of William Bardolf.1 He married Julian de Gournay, daughter of Hugh de Gournay.1 He died on 1 December 1289.1

-William Bardolf lived at Shelford, Nottinghamshire, England.1 He lived at Wormegay, Norfolk, England.1
+He lived at Shelford, Nottinghamshire, EnglandG.1 He lived at Wormegay, Norfolk, EnglandG.1

 Child of William Bardolf and Julian de Gournay